almustakim/drone-crop-height-controller/PI_README.md

 That's it!
 The script will:
 1. ✅ Install all dependencies automatically
-2. ✅ Test your camera
+2. ✅ Test your webcam
 3. ✅ Start the height controller
 4. ✅ Generate commands in `drone_height_commands.json`